GSA-TTS/identity-handbook/_articles/definition-of-ready.md

 - Clear steps to reproduce
 - Potential impact to users
 - Browser and operating system version
-- Links to more information (such as other Jira tickets, customer support inquiries, and/or links to Slack conversation)
+- Links to more information, such as:
+  - Other Jira tickets (including the original story if possible)
+  - Customer support inquiries
+  - Slack conversations

 ## Tasks